bshroats5/Patriots_Nation/_posts/2025-09-11-soccer-and-volleyball-keep-winning.md

 For Boyce (0-7), the loss highlights areas for growth, particularly in handling strong serves and attacks from high-powered opponents.
 Still, Rau and Green offered bright spots, showing the program’s offensive potential.

 With momentum squarely in their favor, the Patriots will look to keep their unbeaten streak alive as conference play looms.

+# Patriots Nation Player of the Game
+Sara Zampedri for 9 kills and a .692 hitting percentage.

 # What's Next for the Pats